sst/sst/www/docs/constructs/StaticSite.md

 :::

-### Configuring custom domains
+### Configuring custom domains hosted on Route 53

-You can also configure the website with a custom domain.
-SST currently supports domains that are configured using [Route 53](https://aws.amazon.com/route53/).
-If your domains are hosted elsewhere, you can [follow this guide to migrate them to Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html).
+You can configure the website with a custom domain hosted on [Route 53](https://aws.amazon.com/route53/).
+To migrate externally hosted domains to Route 53 [follow this guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html).

 #### Using the basic config